eulerfan/Russian_twitter_trolls/russian_trolls.md

 ```

 Because the CSV files were so large, two Rdata files were created.
 This
-helped with a shorter run time and committing to Github.
+helped with shorter run time and smaller upload to Github.
+The text
+column was extracted from both data sets, then add labels.
+The Russian
+troll text labeled r, the text with no Russian trolls was labeled nr.
+The column heading is r\_nr.

 ``` r
 load("savednt.RData")